raymondEhlers/OVERWATCH/README.md

 ## Adding a Detector

-Adding a new detector to the project is well documented in the `processRunsModules.detectors` package.
-Please look at it in the documentation (or look at it via python or the source file, `processRunsModules/detectors/__init__.py`).
+Adding a new detector to the project is well documented in the `processRuns.detectors` package.
+Please look at it in the documentation (or look at it via python or the source file, `processRuns/detectors/__init__.py`).
 After following this guide, create a pull request for this repository at [raymondEhlers/OVERWATCH](https://github.com/raymondEhlers/OVERWATCH).

 ## File Structure